Tableau for Beginners: Data Visualisation Made Easy

 The findings from the Map chart become more prominent with the following Scatter plot inferences :

-• The states in the top right, with high Sales and high Profits, mean good business for the organization.
+• The states in the top right, with high Sales and Profits, mean good business for the organization.

-One of the great things about Tableau is that it lets you interact with the visuals.
+One of the great things about Tableau visualization is that it lets you interact with the visuals.
 Have a look at an example :

 1. Drag Category and Order Date ( Year ) in Rows.

-2. Drag Order Date (Month ) over Columns and Sales over the empty ‘abc’ fields
+2. Drag Order Date (Month ) over Columns and Sales over the empty ‘ABC’ fields.

 3. Select Highlight Table from Show Me, and drag Order Date ( Year ) back to Rows if it got re-shuffled.